 Technique #6: Journal to Hear Your Inner Voice

-Want Something More Creative?
 Try Journaling RPGs

 Final Thoughts: Your Voice Is Already Inside You

 Finding your writer’s voice isn’t about copying someone else — it’s about discovering what’s already there.
-Your experiences, your thoughts, your way of speaking — all of it creates a voice no one else has.
+Your experiences, thoughts, and way of speaking create a voice no one else has.
+The more you write, read, reflect, and experiment, the stronger and clearer your voice becomes.